DebatableMiracle/ESP-CSI-for-Machine-Learning/README.md

  So you've saved your model and now wanna test it in real life?

-    #prediction pipeline with visualization and a pyqt interface
+prediction pipeline with visualization and a pyqt interface

+    #run this!
+    cd machine_learning/
     python csi_pipeline_visual.py -p /dev/ttyUSB1 -m lstm_model.h5

 and you get a real time prediction of your CSI model working.